PASIC International Scholarship

 Josh Watkins $100

-The Percussive Arts Society is pleased to announce several scholarships assisting students to attend PASIC 2016 in Indianapolis, IN.
-Applicant must be an active PAS subscriber at the Backstage level or higher at time of application, and if selected, during PASIC 2016.
+The Percussive Arts Society is pleased to announce several scholarships assisting students to attend PASIC 2017 in Indianapolis, IN.
+Applicant must be an active PAS subscriber at the Backstage level or higher at time of application, and if selected, during PASIC 2017.
 Each scholarship recipient will receive PASIC registration, a PASIC souvenir t-shirt, and $500 toward the cost of transportation/lodging.
-2016 Scholarships now closed.
-Please check back for 2017 information.

 PASIC 2016 Scholarship Winners